-With this Algorave we invite you to come, enjoy a nice atmosphere, and take in some live and improvised algorithmic music from a wide range of EDM genres such as Industrial Techno, Acid, Gabber and House.
+With this Algorave we invite you to tune in, create a nice atmosphere, and take in some live and improvised algorithmic music from a wide range of EDM genres such as Industrial Techno, Acid, Gabber and House.

 NL_CL (Netherlands Coding Live) is a self-organized assembly of live coding artists based in The Netherlands.
 NL_CL organizes monthly gatherings, discussions, concerts and other cultural activities to help bring together and give a platform to this community.
 In 2020 NL_CL is partnering with iii to present a concert and workshop series presenting three hypotheses on the performative practice of live coding each by a different guest curator from the NL_CL community.
 The goal of this series is to explore the variety and potentials in the current state of live coding practice.